aaron-grau/curic/html-css/readings/css_selectors_precedence.md

 **Class Selector**

 Classes group elements together for styling purposes.
 Classes are extremely popular in front-end development and are key to making our style code DRY.
+They are also helpful by making our stylesheets more readable.

 Reference a class selector with a `.`